 If you’d asked me that, you’d be absolutely correct.
 It’s beyond silly to think that we can live anyone else’s life but ours, right?
 You’ve probably known that forever.
 You’ve even heard it in books your parents read to you and the books you read to your children.

 Remember this?
 “Today you’re You, that is truer than true!

 There’s no one alive, that is Youer, than You! – Dr.Seuss

 No one is immune to self-doubt and self-sabotage.
 These are the enemies we carry with us.
-The question is how can we thrive in spite of them?
+The question is how can we thrive despite them?

 We can talk about this in-depth at another time, but today, I’d like to give you an exercise you can practice when you get stuck in the hamster wheel of self-depreciation.

 Are you currently faced with a decision, a challenge, or a situation that makes you doubt yourself, your abilities, or your instincts?

 For this exercise, you’ll need to give yourself 10-15 minutes of uninterrupted time.
 Sit at a place that’s quiet and safe.
 It can be your favorite room, a cozy chair, your porch, your garden . . . anywhere you like.
 Take your journal and a pen with you.

 For your convenience, I’ve included an audio along with written instructions.